WestGrid/trainingMaterials/_posts/design/2022-08-12-upcoming-training-fall-2022.md

 ## WestDRI autumn school

-In our 2022 autumn school we decided to focus on a small subset of our courses, leaving more advanced topics to spring (March) and summer (May-June) schools.
+In our [2022 autumn school](https://autumnschool2022.netlify.app){:target="_blank"} we decided to focus on a small subset of our courses, leaving more advanced topics to spring (March) and summer (May-June) schools.

 Registration for the autumn school is [now open](https://forms.gle/NZhzRU5o8ti8VhVJ7){:target="_blank"}.